ByteMe23/AI-ReceptionBot/README.md

 - **Implement customer ID tagging and enable real SMS callbacks for improved tracking and communication.**
 - **Store historical call logs and track supervisor performance metrics for analysis and optimization.**

-## Final Notes
-**I’ve done my best to align this project with the given requirements.
-If there are any gaps, I’m highly motivated to learn the necessary technologies and implement them to contribute effectively to real-world industry projects :)**